 Syngenta announces malaria insecticide entering early development phase

-IVCC joined Syngenta Crop Protection AG today in a joint media release announcing that Syngenta are progessing a novel insecticide ‘active ingredient,’ into early development.
-Read the full media release here.
+IVCC joined Syngenta Crop Protection AG today in a joint media release announcing that Syngenta are progressing a novel insecticide ‘active ingredient,’ into early development.

 The breakthrough is a result of four years of intensive research by Syngenta supported by IVCC and our funding partners, the Bill & Melinda Gates Foundation, the UK Agency for International Development (UKAID), the US Agency for International Development (USAID) and the Swiss Agency for Development and Cooperation (SDC)